Chetan-G-Gokhale/BASIC-GATES/FILES/readme.md

-ALl the Images used in the Repo
+# All the Image files which were used in the Repo